SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 }
 ```

-You get an instance of the `MSGraphClient` type by calling the `context.msGraphClientFactory.getClient()` method.
+You get an instance of the `MSGraphClientV3` type by calling the `context.msGraphClientFactory.getClient('3')` method.

 You then use the fluent API of the Microsoft Graph SDK to define the OData query that runs against the target Microsoft Graph endpoint.